eric-poitras/tags/README.md

   List<String> myTaggedClasses = ClassTagQuery.listClassNameByTag( MyTag.class );
 ```

+#### Components

+1. An annotation processor that keeps track of classes tagged with specific custom annotations.
+2. An engine to query gathered information.

+#### Troubleshooting

 For this to works as expected, you have to make sure:

 1. Your development environment support and discovered the annotation processor.
 It is auto-discoverable and works fine with IntelliJ but I did not tested interoperability with Eclipse or NetBean.
 Check for the compilation switch: -proc:XXX.
 2. For most cases, the annotation processor support incremental compilation but if the meta-file go out-of-sync, just perform a full compilation.

-#### Components

-1. An annotation processor that keeps track of classes tagged with specific custom annotations.
-2. An engine to query gathered information.

 #### Roadmap